w3f/polkadot-wiki/docs/maintain/maintain-guides-how-to-validate-polkadot.md

 slug: ../maintain-guides-how-to-validate-polkadot
 ---

-:::info The following information applies to the Polkadot network
+:::info

+The following information applies to the Polkadot network.
 If you want to set up a validator on Kusama, check out the [Kusama guide](kusama/mirror-maintain-guides-how-to-validate-kusama.md) instead.

 This guide will instruct you how to set up a validator node on the Polkadot network.